metazine/cs50/week2/readability/readme.md

 First I define three variables to store the number of sentences, words and letters.
   'letters', 'words', 'sentences'.
   The 'words' variable starts at one because there isn't a space at the end of the last sentence.
-    My algorithm relies on spaces (' ') in order to count the number of words.
+    It uses spaces to count the number of words.

 I used a for loop in order to go through every character in the text.
   I use the tolower() from the ctype standard library.